josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Tasks to complete:

 -   Create a new blank Experiment in ML Studio.
-You should follow the detailed step-by-step instructions for this Task, available in the step-by-step guide.
+You should follow the detailed step-by-step instructions for this Task, available in the step-by-step guide

--   Provide the experiment a name, such as AdventureWorks Travel.
+-   Provide the experiment a name, such as AdventureWorks Travel

 #### Exit criteria:

--   You have a new named experiment.
+-   You have a new named experiment

 ### Task 4: Prepare flight delay data

 #### Tasks to complete:

--   Add the FlightDelaysWithAirportCodes dataset to your experiment.
+-   Add the FlightDelaysWithAirportCodes dataset to your experiment

--   Prepare the data using an Execute R Script module.
+-   Prepare the data using an Execute R Script module

     -   Remove rows with missing values